 - Uses standard current transformer clamps to sample current

 - 2 IRQ interrupts, and 1 Warning outputs

-- Zero crossing outputs
+- Zero crossing outputs for each current channel

 - Energy Pulse outputs per IC (4 per IC x2)